-The application period for the spring 2022 session is now closed.
-Applicants will be notified of their status by January 21, 2022.
-The program will take place from mid-February through the end of June 2022.
+The application period for the Fall 2022 session will be from July 1 - August 12, 2022.
+The Fall session will begin on Sept.
+26, 2022.
 Accepted students will participate in approximately 10–12 “virtual classes” via the Internet.
 The “virtual classes” will be offered 3–4 times per month on Saturday afternoons (1 PM Japan time).
 Students should expect to allot 3–4 hours per week to complete the lectures, discussions, readings, and assignments.
 Since this is a distance-learning course, however, students will be able to structure most of the work around their individual schedules.

 The course will culminate in an independent research project.
 Final research projects will be printed in journal format, and students will also be required to lead one presentation on U.S. society at their schools or in their local communities.

 Students who successfully complete the course will receive a Certificate of Completion from SPICE, Stanford University.
 Although intensive, Stanford e-Japan will equip Japanese students with a rare degree of expertise about U.S. society and culture and U.S.–Japan relations that may have a significant impact on their choices of study and future careers.

 SPICE would like to acknowledge the following individuals (listed alphabetically) for their unwavering support of Stanford e-Japan from its conceptualization to its realization.